ikoniqoz/nitrodocs/content/modules/pages.md

 	</tr>
 	<tr>
 		<td>Require an exact uri match</td>
 		<td>The "Require an exact uri match" field is a clever little tool that allows you to pass parameters in the url.
-By default PyroCMS looks for a page with the slug of "acme-widgets" that is the child of "products" when you visit products/acme-widgets.
-By un-checking this box in the Products page you are telling PyroCMS that it is now okay if there isn't a page named Acme Widgets.
+By default NitroCMS looks for a page with the slug of "acme-widgets" that is the child of "products" when you visit products/acme-widgets.
+By un-checking this box in the Products page you are telling NitroCMS that it is now okay if there isn't a page named Acme Widgets.
 It will now load Products and 'acme-widgets' will just be a parameter.
 This makes it easy to pass parameters to embedded tags.
 An example using the Streams add-on to display the 'acme-widgets' stream on the Products page.</td>
 	</tr>
 </table>